CambridgeMolecularEngineering/chemdataextractor2/README.md

 Development
 -----------

-Please read the [Introduction](http://github.com/CambridgeMolecularEngineering/chemdataextractor-development/Introduction.md) for development instructions.
+Please read the Introduction.md file for instructions on contributing to the project.

 License